 Sure, I could have watched episodes of House Hunters all afternoon, but opted instead to download “No Time For Kings” written by fellow blogger and self-published author, Mark Petruska.
 I was intrigued right from the start and impressed by his skillfully executed delivery of several stories within a story.
 I enjoyed slipping into the shoes of the unsuspecting and the not-so-innocent, the purpose-driven and the accidental participants in this novel that offers believable characters and interesting themes laced with plenty of suspense building moments.
 The story is as entertaining as it is relevant.
 I finished reading it this morning and decided to share another post about friends I’ve made through this blog.

-Similarities between myself and other bloggers, the smart-ass quality being the most obvious, include humor and honesty.
-Mr. Petruska possesses these.
+Mr. Petruska writes with humor and honesty.
 Self-professed foodie, recently married, all around cool guy, Mark is someone who likes a challenge.
 Through his blog, and now through his book, I have enjoyed getting to know him better.
 The guy can tell a story, and that’s worth sharing.
-Visit Mark My Words and see for yourself.
+Visit Mark’s blog and see for yourself.